ferzamorafs19/Morebanamex/replit.md

 5. **Role-based Access**: Granular permissions with admin and user roles
 6. **Session-based Architecture**: Each client interaction creates a tracked session
 7. **Device Management**: Built-in device limits and tracking for security
+8. **Cloaking & Security**: IP-based geolocation filtering and bot detection to protect from automated scraping and restrict access to Mexican users only